abcnorio/diffinmeans/README.md

 ```
 # ratio of SD requires input values scaleL (low) and scaleH (high), otherwise the script breaks
-DiM.plotvalues.res.nonbrob <- DiM.plot.calc.pg(DIM.pg.res, scaleL=2, scaleH=8, BROB=FALSE)
+DiM.plotvalues.res.nonbrob <- DiM.plot.calc.pg(DIM.pg.res, scaleL=2, scaleH=8)
-DiM.plot.pg(DiM.plotvalues.res.nonbrob, filling=TRUE, BROB=FALSE)
+DiM.plot.pg(DiM.plotvalues.res.nonbrob, filling=TRUE)
 ```

-It can be that the graphical output for the quantitative version is not possible due to difficult ranges.
+It can happen that the graphical output for the quantitative version is not possible due to difficult ranges/ limits chosen.
 In such a case the function `DiM.extract.limits` with the switch `change=TRUE` allows to redefine the range which will allow to create a graphical output.
 This happens mostly for large numbers ie. larger sample sizes that require the usage of the R package Brobdingnag and esp. for the graphical output of the ratio of the standard deviations.
+This requires a little bit of experimentation to get the best result.
 The following example shows how to handle it.

 ```
+# this example has very large numbers
 DIM.pg.res.brob <- DiM.pg(invtyp="ums", inputvalues=res.SIB.NRFtotal, print.res=TRUE, BROB=TRUE)
-#try several limits...
+# we can try out several limits before applying it
 DiM.extract.limits(DIM.pg.res.brob, scaleL=5, scaleH=2, change=FALSE)
+DiM.extract.limits(DIM.pg.res.brob, scaleL=10, scaleH=3, change=FALSE)
-#apply new limits
+# apply new limits
 DiM.newlimits <- DiM.extract.limits(DIM.pg.res.brob, scaleL=5, scaleH=2, change=TRUE)
-#check
+# check
 DiM.extract.limits(DiM.newlimits, change=FALSE)
-#calc plot values
+# calculate plot values - this requires time our case here
 DiM.newlimits.calc.plot <- DiM.plot.calc.pg(DiM.newlimits, BROB=TRUE)
-#plot
+# plot results as usual
 DiM.plot.pg(DiM.newlimits.calc.plot, filling=FALSE, by1=TRUE, BROB=TRUE)
 ```

 ## TODO

-Rewrite the integration routines to work with R package [Rmpfr](https://github.com/cran/Rmpfr) to allow for arbitrary large numbers and to gain more speed compared to Brobdingnag.
+Rewrite the integration function used to work multi-threaded and speed up the calculations.
+Us `logSum` and some other commands to speed up the calculation of the integrals.
+Another alternative is to use the package Rmpfr is.

 ## References